 We can separate an analyte and an interferent if there is a significant difference in at least one of their chemical or physical properties.
-Table 7.4 provides a partial list of separation techniques, classified by the chemical or physical property being exploited.
+Table 7.4 provides a partial list of separation techniques, organized by the chemical or physical property affecting the separation.